darkroomengineering/tempus/README.md

 - Use priorities wisely: critical animations (like scroll) should have higher priority
 - Clean up animations when they're no longer needed
 - Consider using specific FPS for non-critical animations to improve performance (e.g: collisions)
-- Use Ping Pong technique for heavy computations running concurrently.
+- Use Ping Pong technique for heavy computations running concurrently

 ## License